-T 0808 802 2000

-turn2us.org.uk

-Carers UK Helpline

-We're here for you with information, guidance and practical support every step of the way.
-If you mention where you are based, we will aim to tailor our guidance for you.

-E advice@carersuk.org T 0808 808 7777
+turn2us.org.uk/get-support Carers UK Helpline We're here for you with information, guidance and practical support every step of the way.
+If you mention where you are based, we will aim to tailor our guidance for you: E advice@carersuk.org T 0808 808 7777 There may be local support groups and organisations that can also provide help.
+Visit carersuk.org/localsupport

-Every day 12,000 people become carers, looking after family or friends who are older, disabled or seriously ill.
+There are around 4.7 million people who are providing unpaid care in England.
 However caring affects you, we're here.

 For information and tailored support, contact the Carers UK Helpline:

 E advice@carersuk.org

 T 0808 808 7777

+With support from

-Tell us how you found this guide www.surveymonkey.co.uk/r/DSMRH6V
+Tell us how you found this guide www.surveymonkey.co.uk/r/DSMRH6\